3 simple hacks to help you safeguard your time

 The craving to be productive is ubiquitous.
 And the urgency you place on yourself — making more to-do lists while others lay neglected in a corner — is in mortal combat with the amount of time you feel you have.

 If we aren’t able to work smarter naturally, surely there is a way to hack it.
-So we slurp coffee, pop pills, and double-down on the awful habit of multitasking.
+So we slurp coffee, pop pills, and double down on the awful habit of multitasking.
 We remain busy but not necessarily productive.
 Our devices keep us perpetually tied to our employers, not by mandate, but often because we just can’t help ourselves.

 This is not the case at The Muse.
-Employees at this career advice company discovered how their most productive staff worked; in bursts.
+Employees at this career advice company discovered how their most productive staff worked: in bursts.
 Staff switch between 52-minutes bursts of focused work sprinkled with 17-minutes short breaks.
 Not far off from the Pomodoro technique that many swear by — indeed there is a method to the madness.

 While everyone has a different chronotype and working style, discovering when, where, and how you work best tees you up for success.
 You can listen to your energy levels and as a result, spend your time wisely.
-I’ve outlines a few tips around managing where your attention is going.
+I’ve outlined a few tips around managing where your attention is going.

 Smart email responding

-We now spend over 60% of the work week managing our email inbox or searching the web.
+We now spend over 60% of the workweek managing our email inbox or searching the web.
 If you’re a typical office worker, by tonight you’ll have processed 124 emails.
-The reality is that your pandemic email mountain is not going away and instead of it being a drag to your working lives it can actually be a delight.
+The reality is that your pandemic email mountain is not going away and instead of it being a drag to your working lives, it can actually be a delight.

 More often than not, there’s no need to reply to a particular email, yet still we do.
 Learning to tame this impulse frees up a lot of time and mental energy to get those emails that actually do.
 Furthermore, we often forget how these clever communications occur asynchronously to real life.
 Just because we might always be accessible, doesn’t mean we should be.

-Simlar to burst working — you can limit both the frequency and the time you spend doing email.
-Nibbling away on email throughout the day with over the top formalities, project updates, bottomless newsletters, spam, carbon copies is a doomed strategy.
-A better one if you get away with it — is to remove your notifications altogether and set specific times in the day that you’ do email.
-Try to cap these burst at thirty minutes if you can.
+Similar to burst working , you can limit both the frequency and the time you spend doing email.
+Nibbling away on email throughout the day with over-the-top formalities, project updates, bottomless newsletters, spam, and carbon copies is a doomed strategy.
+A better one if you get away with it is to remove your notifications altogether and set specific times in the day that you do email.
+Try to cap these burst at 30 minutes if you can.

-Lastly, and by far the best and easiest technology hack is to become a master “Searcher.”
-Relying on your worthy computer to do emailing “filing” for you, lets you find emails 41 seconds faster trying to dig it out from one of your fancy folder trees.
+Lastly, and by far the best and easiest technology hack, is to become a master “Searcher.”
+Relying on your worthy computer to do emailing “filing” for you lets you find emails 41 seconds faster trying to dig it out from one of your fancy folder trees.
 With practice, you’ll cultivate an email diet that stands the test of time and helps you push your creativity to the max.

 Embrace empty time